Close Menu

 Day 1: My little “Barefoot Bandit” gripping the gate in his orange jacket, totally refusing his shoes.

 Toddlers aren’t being difficult on purpose.
-Here’s what’s usually going on:
+Here’s what’s usually behind it:

-• Sensory issues: Some kids genuinely don’t like how shoes feel.
+• Sensory issues: Some kids genuinely dislike how shoes feel.
 The texture, tightness, or warmth can be uncomfortable.

 • Independence: At this age, saying “no” is their superpower.
 Refusing shoes is often about control, not the shoes themselves.

-Understanding this helped me stop seeing it as a battle and start seeing it as a learning moment.
+Once I understood this, I stopped seeing it as a battle and started treating it as a learning moment.

 The Simple Trick That Worked for Us

-I thought: what if my son needs to see that other kids wear shoes?
+So I thought: what if my son just needed to see other kids wearing shoes?

-So I tried an experiment during our daily school run.
+I decided to try a small experiment during our daily school run.

 Day 1: Just Watch